shanu-n/cse15l-lab-reports/index.md

 # Part 3: Some things I learned from Weeks 2 and 3

 Everything we learned in classes and labs about terminal commands and accessing remote servers was new to me, so I learned a lot.
-I learned, specifically, how to clone and make repositories, GitHub pages, how to edit and commit changes in GitHub, how to use various terminal commands including `ls` `cd` `pwd` `cat`, `echo`, and more!
+I learned, specifically, how to clone and make repositories, GitHub pages, how to edit and commit changes in GitHub, how to use various terminal commands including `ls` `cd` `pwd` `cat` `echo` and more!
 I also learned a little bit about shells and bash and what those are from lectures.